 Insecticide Resistance Action Group (IRAG) guidelines for potatoes

-An updated version of the IRAG potato guidelines have been issued.
+An updated version of the IRAG and the Potato Council guidelines for potato crops has been issued.
 "Guidelines for preventing and managing insecticide resistance in aphids on potatoes".
-(April 2008)
+(February 2014)

 IRAG have developed a resistance matrix (updated Jan 2008) which is a working document updated as appropriate.
 It is designed as a tool for growers and researchers to provide both information and establish key knowledge gaps for future research projects.
 It will also be used to identify areas and topics where further IRAG guidance would be useful.